nafiul-nipu/GenomeVisProject/README.md

 6. Run `jupyter notebook` to start the notebook

-### For anaconda -- Windows users
-1. Open Anaconda Prompt
-2. Navigate to the `data_processing_python` folder
-3. Create the conda environment with for the first time `conda env create -f environmentForAnaconda.yml` 3.1.
-If you want to update the environment, run `conda env update -f environmentForAnaconda.yml --prune`
-4. Activate the conda environment with `conda activate genomevis`
-5. Run `jupyter notebook` to start the notebook

 ## Data Processing Guide

 - Run the ipynb files based on the order they are created (e.g, 01*{file_name}, 02*{file_name})